ionic-team/ionic-site/_posts/2015-03-02-collection-repeat-iteration-two.md

 This is still an improvement from normal src, which just doesn't cache well at all.

-This means that on iOS, when using collection-repeat with images, you won't have 60fps right now, unless you do some gymnastics, but we're working on it.
-We're experimenting with [a few more tricks](https://github.com/driftyco/ionic/issues/3194) and plan to release them as a simple-to-use solution soon.
+We're experimenting with [a few more tricks](https://github.com/driftyco/ionic/issues/3194) to help iOS, and plan to release them as a simple-to-use solution soon.
 We welcome your ideas!

-### What's There Now
+### Where We Are

 The new collection repeat is easier to use and more performant in every case!

 View the documentation at http://ionicframework.com/docs/nightly/api/directive/collectionRepeat.

 Enjoy!